Opinion: IIHF gets Belarus decision right, perhaps a bit late | DW | 18.01.2021

 Since then, the human rights situation in Belarus has deteriorated even further.
 For the 2014 World Championship was long before Lukashenko "won" the country's presidential election by a landslide last August – an election the opposition claim was rigged.
 Opponents of the hockey-playing president have taken to the streets in mainly peaceful protest – sparking a violent crackdown by police and resulting in injuries to many activists – including athletes – with many of them landing in prison.

-Despite these circumstances, the IIHF long dithered on a decision to revoke Minsk's cohosting rights – which put its president in a very difficult position indeed.
+Despite these circumstances, the IIHF long seemed to be dithering on a decision to revoke Minsk's cohosting rights – which put its president in a very difficult position indeed.
 On the one hand, he tirelessly stressed that the IIHF is not a political organization – it's all about the game on the ice.

 On the other hand, for Lukashenko, sports, particularly ice hockey, have always been about politics.
 Hosting a World Championship would have come in quite handy in Lukashenko's own brand of sports washing.
 And he's by no means alone.